benoapp/turbo-case/README.md

 ### Updating a test case

-To update a test case, run the following:
+To update a specific test case, run the following:
 ```shell
 turbocase update --id 192 new_test_case.yaml
 ```